 2. Understand your CRS Ranking score

 You should independently calculate your CRS ranking score based on your personal situation, and then compare your calculated score to the score that is automatically generated by the EE profile system.
 Errors in entering the data can result in faulty profile scores, which means that every action taken after submitting the profile will be inaccurate as well.
-This causes many different types of issues from wasted time and opportunity, to the loss of time and money when you submit an e-APR and you are not qualified.
-It’s important to clearly understand your situation right from the start, so that you can take meaningful action to create the future you envision; rather than waiting for a future that will never arrive because your profile was somehow faulty.
-Our website has a booklet available that will walk you through how to calculate your CRS score.
+This causes many different types of issues from wasted time and opportunity to the loss of time and money when you submit an e-APR and you are not qualified.
+It’s important to clearly understand your situation right from the start so that you can take meaningful action to create the future you envision; rather than waiting for a future that will never arrive because your profile was somehow faulty.

 3. Take the IELTS General, not Academic